jamb-uh-ree/jamb-uh-ree.github.io/index.md

 ### Profile Page

-This is an example of a profile page of Elis Diep.
+This is an example of a profile page of Albert Haynes.
+One can see Albert's information as well as the jam sessions he is attending.

 ![](images/m2profile.png)